Matsuyama Ehime, Japan Travel Guide

 Familiarize yourself with typical operating hours to plan your daily activities in Matsuyama.

-Most shops in Okaido and Gintengai open 10:00 AM, close 7:00 PM-8:00 PM.
+Nearly all shops in Okaido and Gintengai opens AT 10:00 AM, close 7:00 PM-8:00 PM.
 Larger department stores run 10:00 AM-7:30 PM/8:00 PM.

-Lunch is typically 11:30 AM-2:00 PM.
+Lunch time is typically 11:30 AM-2:00 PM.
 Dinner is usually 5:00 PM-9:00 PM, with last orders an hour before.
-Izakayas often are open until 11:00 PM or midnight.
+Izakayas often are accessible until 11:00 PM or midnight.

 7-Eleven, FamilyMart, and Lawson outlets are almost always available 24 hours.
 They are handy for snacks, drinks, and daily essentials at any time.

-Always check business hours and holiday schedules for specific attractions or services, especially during major Japanese holidays.
+Always check business hours and holiday schedules for certain attractions or services, especially during major Japanese holidays.
 Take official websites for the most current information.
 Airport services can be researched via Priority Pass for lounge entry or Compensair for flight disruptions.

 Observe and adapt to local customs for a respectful and harmonious experience in Matsuyama.